sandraottersten/arbetsprov2025/readme.md

 # Arbetsprov 2025

-A modern web application built with React, Express, and TypeScript, featuring a responsive UI styled with Tailwind CSS.
+A web application handling a registration form, built with React, Express, and TypeScript, featuring a responsive UI styled with Tailwind CSS.

 ## Technologies